react-navigation/react-navigation.github.io/docs/navigation-prop.md

 If the navigator is a stack navigator, several alternatives to `navigate` and `goBack` are provided and you can use whichever you prefer.
 The functions are:

 - `navigation`
+  - `replace` - replace the current route with a new one
   - `push` - push a new route onto the stack
   - `pop` - go back in the stack
   - `popToTop` - go to the top of the stack